jjvanzon/Circular-Language-Spec/spec/classes.md

 In .NET and C# these pointers to classes might represent *type arguments* and *Type objects*.

-Perhaps it will look neater if the pointer is drawn with a *dashed shape* too:
+Perhaps it would look neater if the pointer is drawn with a *dashed shape* too:

 <img src="images/pointer-to-class-dashed-border.png" width="225" />